quachpas/cap_flashcards/README.md

 python3 ./Python/opale2flashcard.py ./Examples-files ./Examples-files/themeLicence.xml
 ```

-The output will be in `./cap_flashcards/Python/output/out.tex`.
+The output will be found in your **current directory**, that is from where you launch the script.

 ## How to use the script?
 ### General instructions
 The script works in collaboration with SCENARIchain.